 Taking its name from a once-busy river quay, the Cais do Sodré neighborhood remains a transportation hub.
 Trains for Cascais and the Estoril Coast depart from the local rail station of the same name, and ferries for Cacilhas—from where a bus will take you to the Cristo Rei statue—leave from the boat station behind it.
-There are other comings and goings, too: one of Lisbon's most famous market halls is across the street (the Mercado da Ribeira) while the once seedy red-light district has in recent years been transformed into one of Lisbon's hippest areas for barhopping.
+There are other comings and goings, too: one of Lisbon's most famous market halls (the Mercado da Ribeira) is across the street, and one half has been transformed into a trendy collection of gourmet food stands, bars, and shopping.
+The once seedy red-light district has in recent years been transformed into one of Lisbon's hippest areas for barhopping.

 Fodor’s Brooklyn has been awarded silver place for its “welcome” and “timely” approach to the NYC borough.More